iov-one/docs/docs/weave/tutorial/11-cron.md

 	}
 ```

-If the create message contains a DeleteAt value, `deleteArticleMsg` initiated and scheduled with no condition - the scheduler will not be accesible to the outer world.
-We want everyone to be able to schedule a article for their own article.
+If the create message contains a DeleteAt value, `deleteArticleMsg` will be initiated and scheduled with no condition.
+Don't get scared by **with no condition** words, the CRON router will not be accessible to the world anyways.

 Let's say we want a message that could be executed only when an **admin's** condition is present in the context.
 For this, the handler that will execute message must check the if the admin's condition is in the context and then execute accordingly.
 In order to pass this authentication information to the CRON handler you need to feed the condition to the scheduler: